How to find Mountain Weather information, a dark art or not?

 Met office provides a general forecast for every where in the UK, areas forecasts for the mountains (found in the specialist forecast section) and also individual summit forecasts.
 Personally I feel the mountain area forecasts have too much “stuff” going on on the page and can be slightly hard to digest however the summit forecasts are excellent.
 The only problem is in Scotland you need to know and be able to spell the Gaelic name of the mountain, best to stick to the summit map at the bottom of the page.

 XC Weather and YR.no - https://www.xcweather.co.uk

-XC weather is run by the US government and YR is run by the Norwegian Meteorological Institute.
+XC weather and YR (run by the Norwegian Meteorological Institute).
 I find them both to be very visual and easy to interpret forecasts and I often look them up to compare them with MWIS or the Met office.
 They give a very specific prediction of rainfall amounts which is sometimes useful to see.